|

 5. faithless

-having the character of, or characteristic of, a traitor
+having the character of a traitor; disloyal

 Lay your sleeping head, my love,